 And that's the part of this excerpt that's really brilliant: Larry isn't our protagonist.
 Instead, our narrator and protagonist, Rose, is there to do a job that we find unappealing and even tragic.
 We don't have the same knee-jerk reaction to the sympathetic characterization, since we're not being asked to accept Larry as our hero.
 But in McGuire's hands, we empathize with the narrator because she empathizes with Larry.
 (And at this point, we love Larry.)
 It creates a kind of feedback loop: the tight 1st person POV lets us see why Rose likes Larry, which helps us like Larry, which makes us like Rose, because , hey, she likes Larry, too!

 McGuire pulls off a masterful 'save the cat' moment, made all the more effective by the fact that the cat doesn't actually get saved.
-It's great writing, and the book is just as good.
+It's great writing, and an irresistible hook that compels the reader to keep turning pages.